Spirals-Team/test4repair-experiments/results/math/5/jGenProg/readme.md

 Nb of EvoSuite Tests: 167

-Nb of Failing EvoSuite Tests: 167
+Nb of Failing EvoSuite Tests: 10

 ---
 #Seed: 12

 ## Patch 8 #  jGenProg+MinImpact With Seed 12

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math3.complex.Complex : 305